Here, I explore the anatomy of the pelvic ligaments, their structure, attachments, and how they mature through the decades of a person’s life.

 Progression of Fusion

-In this illustration, for clarity, they are shown as very separate structures.
+In most illustrations, for clarity, they are shown as very separate structures.
 However, in reality, they appear more like thickened sections woven together into a larger whole.

 The sacroiliac ligament has three sections – anterior, interosseous, and posterior.